LowFlowIO/Kodi-Kronicles/README.md

    <img src="https://lowio.xyz/kron/embed.svg" alt="Now playing" width="520">
 </p>

-A small Go app that sits on your network and keeps a journal of everything you watched on kodi.
+A small Go app that sits on your network and keeps a journal of everything you watch on kodi.

 ## Build & Run